kapenike/ddImages/README.md

 - BUGS
 	- [ ] Head feature to prevent infinite loops in getRealValue will also prevent the same variable path from being printed twice within the same line
+	- [ ] Detecting duplicate naming conventions on datasets can be fooled